 - Available Data: Parcels, Political Boundaries, School Districts

 Printed GIS maps and customized exhibits up to 36”x48” are available for purchase at the Courthouse.
 (Ask for the GIS person at the Auditor’s or Assessor’s window located on the second floor)

 Kossuth County Aerial Images Explained

 Kossuth County contracted aerial image capture in 2006, 2015 and 2018.
-The next aerial image capture date has yet to be established.
+The next aerial image capture date is scheduled for late March / early April 2021.

 The image below helps illustrate the additional detail in the imagery.

 You may be asking what does 3" pixel mean?
 For every 3" on the ground, a camera generates one square pixel of solid color.
 A close up look at the red car in the driveway shows the individual pixels.
 Since we know how large each square is, a person could count the number of squares in a given line and multiple it by 3 to get an accurate measurement of the distance in inches.

 In addition to more detail in the images, the flights occurred during a time of high water and recent rain events.
 That combination helped illustrate drainage patterns in farmland and areas susceptible to flooding.